Aluminum Repair Facility

 As part of our certifications by various manufacturers, we are required to purchase state-of-the-art tools specifically for aluminum repair.
 Many high-end cars, including Porsche, BMW, Tesla, the Corvette Stingray, and even the new Ford F-150 all have parts that require special aluminum welding, weld-bonding, or rivet-bonding.

 When these cars or trucks require repairs, who can fix them?
 Aluminum repairs require specialized tools and conditions with which the work is performed.
 Alioto’s has Celette jig benches and a dedicated aluminum room, which allows us to accommodate all repairs without delays or back logs.
-This is why we are the premiere Porsche-Approved collision center in San Francisco!
+This is why we are the premiere Porsche-Approved collision center in San Francisco and the Bay area!
 We ensure that our technicians remain up-to-date with all factory training and that they have the necessary tools in order to remain on top of the collision repair industry.
 Our certified Aluminum Master Technicians are qualified to repair those cars with the same finesse and quality as they were built.
 We offer the best Tesla collision repair that our community has come to expect.

 Aluminum is much more expensive to work on than steel, primarily because it’s more difficult.